wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 A Note On Versioning
 ====================

-Lets assume that this API was to be used by a wide audience and we wanted to change our model so that `name` was actually stored as `first_name`, `middle_names` and `last_name`.
+Let's assume that this API was to be used by a wide audience and we wanted to change our model so that `name` was actually stored as `first_name`, `middle_names` and `last_name`.
 We would be safe in making that change because our tests never use the model directly, the only thing we state in our tests is that using this version of the API our consumers will be able to create an object by supplying the `name` parameter and when retrieving the object the `name`